 After a surprisingly remarkable fourth season, Marvel’s first television project in the MCU, Agents of SHIELD, seemed destined for cancellation.
 Decisionmakers inside the ABC Network wanted to cancel the series, which occupies a tough space in the larger MCU.
 However, according to a 2017 report from Variety, Disney took the decision out of their hands and demanded a series renewal.
 The fifth season of Agents of Shield debuted after the debacle that was Inhumans, moved from Tuesday to a Friday night “death slot.”
 Fridays are tough TV days, though shows with dedicated fanbases can find success there.
 Fans will stay home to watch, and the lowered ratings expectation can make a “struggling” show a genuine hit.
 With a bold new story and the new time slot, the show met all possible expectations.
-Yet, in a post-Endgame world, what would Agents of SHIELD season 6 even look like?
+Yet, in a post-Avengers Endgame world (check out our spoiler-free review), what would Agents of SHIELD season 6 even look like?

 On May 10, the world got its answer, and in terms of how Agents of SHIELD season 6 connects to the larger MCU, it’s very confusing.
 Sadly, the break in continuity that’s taking place exists due to real-world problems.
 With some actors in the film unaware of the full details of Avengers: Endgame, there was no way that the show could.
 As series co-creator and producer Jed Whedon told Entertainment Weekly, if the show referenced the events of the film but ended up getting released early, it would spoil the movie.
 So, despite a vague reference to an attack in New York at the end of last season, all of Agents of SHIELD season 6 takes place before the events of Avengers: Endgame.
 While this does break the cohesion the show usually maintained with the film, it does allow it to finally forge its own path forward.

 A Whole New World For Agents Of SHIELD In Season 6